Jimmie V. Reyna: Federal judicial service

 Reyna was originally nominated to fill a seat on the United States Court of Appeals for the Federal Circuit on September 29, 2010.
 His nomination was returned to the President after the adjournment of Congress and he was renominated on January 5, 2011.
-The Senate confirmed his nomination on April 4, 2011 by a 86–0 vote.
+The Senate confirmed his nomination on April 4, 2011, by a 86–0 vote.
 He received his commission on April 5, 2011.
 Reyna's appointment to the federal bench had two historical distinctions: he became both the first Latino and first international trade practitioner to be appointed to the Federal Circuit.

 As of January 11, 2019, Reyna has heard 1,325 cases and authored 272 opinions, including 125 precedential opinions and 3 en banc opinions; Reyna authored the en banc opinions in Wi-Fi One, LLC v.
 Broadcom Corporation, 878 F.3d 1364 (Fed.
 Cir.
 2018) (en banc), Suprema, Inc. v.
 Int'l Trade Comm'n, 796 F.3d 1338 (Fed.
 Cir.
 2015) (en banc) and Cloer v.
 Sec'y of Health & Human Servs., 675 F.3d 1358 (Fed.
 Cir.
 2012) (en banc order).
 In 2018, Judge Reyna authored the most precedential opinions by the Federal Circuit at fifteen opinions.

 Notable cases authored by Judge Reyna include Monk v.
 Shulkin, 855 F.3d 1312 (Fed.
 Cir.
 2017) and his dissent in Kingdomware Technologies, Inc. v.
 United States, 754 F.3d 923 (Fed.
 Cir.
 2014).
-In Monk, the Federal Circuit ruled for the first time that veterans may bring class actions against the U.S. Department of Affairs.
+In Monk, the Federal Circuit ruled for the first time that veterans may bring class actions against the Department of Veterans Affairs.
 In Kingdomware Technologies, Inc. v.
 United States, 136 S. Ct.
-1969 (2016), the Supreme Court of the United States adopted Judge Reyna's dissenting position that 38 U.S.C. § 8127(a) of the Veterans Benefits, Health Care and Information Technology Act of 2006 requires the Department of Veterans Affairs (VA) to apply the "Rule of Two" in all contracting decisions.
-Until the Supreme Court's decision, the VA applied the Rule of Two only when it needed contracts to satisfy its annual goals for contracting with service-disabled and other veteran-owned small businesses.
+1969 (2016), the Supreme Court adopted Judge Reyna's dissenting position that 38 U.S.C. § 8127(a) of the Veterans Benefits, Health Care and Information Technology Act of 2006 requires the Department of Veterans Affairs to apply the "Rule of Two" in all contracting decisions.
+Until the Supreme Court's decision, the department applied the Rule of Two only when it needed contracts to satisfy its annual goals for contracting with service-disabled and other veteran-owned small businesses.